wely/DevCamp/HOL/node/01-developer-environment/README.md

     A new browser tab will open.

+    >
-    > If the page looks like the above below, this means the API was automatically deployed from GitHub, and you can skip the rest of this excercise.
+    > If the page looks like the image displayed below, this means the API was automatically deployed from GitHub, and you can skip the rest of this exercise.
+    >

     ![image](./media/2016-11-14_12-10-59.gif)

-    If the page looks like the image below, continue with this exercise
+    > If the page looks like the image below, continue with this exercise

     ![image](./media/2016-11-14_12-03-50.gif)